top of page

 Félix Guattari, in Molecular Revolution in Brazil

-Psychoanalysis is a clinical approach born in the work of Dr Sigmund Freud and shaped by practitioners of the twentieth and twenty-first centuries who continue in his tradition and update his work to this day.
-The central element of this approach is the 'dynamic unconscious', which is understood to play a significant part in the development of several psychological and psychosomatic symptoms and distress.
+Psychoanalysis is a clinical approach that originated in the work of Dr. Sigmund Freud and has been shaped by practitioners of the twentieth and twenty-first centuries, who continue in his tradition while also updating his work to this day.

-Psychoanalysis is a talking treatment in which you are invited to speak openly, in a safe and non-judgemental space, about your experiences.
-The aim of this treatment is to pay attention to repetitions, patterns, inhibitions and symptomatic signs that cause suffering.
-In this manner, a path towards a more fulfilling life can be carved together between patient and analyst.
+The aim of this treatment is to attend to repetitions, patterns, inhibitions, and symptomatic signs that cause suffering.
+In this way, a path toward a more fulfilling life can be carved collaboratively between patient and analyst.

-This is not a 'one-size-fits-all' approach, and whilst we may talk about what is making you suffer, there are no expectations of normalcy or adaptation.
-Rather, this is a clinical orientation that pays attention to singularity, to the contextual and social aspects of your experience and aims at weaving new creative forms of living.
+This is not a 'one-size-fits-all' approach, and while we may talk about what is making you suffer, there are no expectations of normalcy or adaptation.

 *